kavimaluskam/leetcode-collection/662_maximum-width-of-binary-tree/README.md

 After this setup, we can try to use DFS / BFS to construct the tree value and compare the width on each tree level.
-And the problem is to be evaluated on each tree level, BFS is a better appraoch.
+And the problem is to be evaluated on each tree level, BFS is a better approach.

 To save memory space, we try to record the maximum / minimum value on each node searching; and evaluate the width and reset the